oceanbase/oceanbase/docs/build-and-run.md

 ## Run

-Now that you built the `observer` binary, you can deploy a OceanBase instance with the `obd.sh` utility:
+Now that you built the `observer` binary, you can deploy an OceanBase instance with the `obd.sh` utility:

 ```shell
 ./tools/deploy/obd.sh prepare -p /tmp/obtest